codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 ---

 ### Background
-Craftsmanship in Software strives for high, predictable, repeatable and affordable quality; this is the reason why we care about design, code reviews and of course testing.
+Craftsmanship in software strives for high, predictable, repeatable and affordable quality; this is the reason why we care about design, code reviews and of course testing.
 Test Driven Design helps us create a flexible implementation that meets the expectations of our clients in terms of features, performance and quality; as professionals we have to master as many tools as possible to reach our goal of steadily providing value.

 ### Property based testing